-graphicxtras.com > How to create a zigzag font tutorial using Illustrator / FontLab
+How to create a zigzag font using Illustrator paths as well as fontlab tutorial

 Above, a very basic zigzag shape for use in a font set (created in Illustrator)

 The key thing is that you need a tool to create a font, without that you will not be able to go any further.
 If you have a font creation tool then the next step is the actual creation of the zigzag and I generally use tools such as Illustrator (or Affinity Designer or Inkscape).